 The Postscript Murders is written with a wonderful lightness of touch and it is clear from the off that Griffiths is enjoying every minute of writing it.
 Kaur is a great character.
 She is a fine, intuitive detective who is gay, still lives at home with her parents, and is never afraid to follow her gut instinct.
 Her internal dialogues will have you smiling – in fact, this book is something of a smile-fest, with some hearty chuckles thrown in for the fun of it and there’s a cosy vibe too.

-The more than Kaur discovers about Peggy, the less likely it appears that she died a natural death.
-Natalka joining forces with former-monk-turned-coffee-shop-owner Benedict and Peggy’s dear friend, the elderly ex-BBC employee Edwin in the hope of uncovering a clue of two, setting the scene for a fascinating, and funny, ride.
+The more that Kaur discovers about Peggy, the less likely it appears that she died a natural death.
+Natalka joins forces with former-monk-turned-coffee-shop-owner Benedict and Peggy’s dear friend, the elderly ex-BBC employee Edwin in the hope of uncovering a clue of two, setting the scene for a fascinating, and funny, ride.

 Then a top author is killed and with Kaur back at base working out whodunit, the trio decides to set off for Aberdeen, where a crime book festival is about to take place.
 They want to chat to some of the authors who acknowledged Peggy in their books – but things don’t exactly go as planned.